MitchBaba/Drift-Tag/README.md

 **Structured behavioral labeling for replay-faithful AI conversation logs.**

-DriftTag is a local pipeline for converting multi-turn AI conversation transcripts into structured JSONL records for behavioral analysis, trust-curve modeling, dataset preparation, and downstream evaluation workflows.
+DriftTag is a private/local pipeline for converting multi-turn AI conversation transcripts into structured JSONL records for behavioral analysis, trust-curve modeling, dataset preparation, and downstream evaluation workflows.

 It is designed for researchers, red-teamers, evaluators, and AI product teams who need to turn messy conversational logs into reviewable, replay-aware behavioral data.

+This repository currently documents and maintains the DriftTag system.
+It does not imply a public open-source release of the core implementation.

 ---